input-output-hk/marlowe/docs/meadow-overview.md

  - The manual interface, provides a template for each of the four possible types of input: commits, redeems, payment claims, and choices.

- - The smart interface (shown in Figure 4), calculates the possible operations that would make sense given the current inputs, state of the contract, block number, and remaining contract; and it provides them in a table with most of the parameters already filled in.
+ - The smart interface (shown in the figure above), calculates the possible operations that would make sense given the current inputs, state of the contract, block number, and remaining contract; and it provides them in a table with most of the parameters already filled in.

 The smart interface is usually more convenient to use than the manual interface since the later provides between 3 and 4 fields for each operation whereas the former predicts the possible intentions of the user and usually can input new operations with a single click (except for choices, which still may require the user to input a number).